SeelabFhdo/lemma/IntermediateModelTransformations/doc/Intermediate Data Model Format Specification/source/body.rst

             In case the data structure inherits from a super data structure, the data fields also contain derived, non-hidden data fields from the inheritance hierarchy, i.e., the *effective fields* of the structure.
-The derived fields can be distinguished from "local" fields of the structure on the basis of the :ref:`IntermediateDataField.derived
+The derived fields can be distinguished from \"local\" fields of the structure on the basis of the :ref:`IntermediateDataField.derived
             <link__IntermediateDataField_derived>` attribute.